willys0/UNICORN-2020/README.md

 ![Unicorn](docs/unicorn.jpg)
 ![Unicorn sim](docs/unicorn_sim.jpg)

-This repository contains the main ROS packages for the 2020th iteration of UNICORN, the trash-collecting robot.
+This repository contains the main ROS packages for the 2020th iteration of UNICORN, the refuse collecting robot.

-This project was made for ROS Kinetic.
+* [LabVIEW implementations](https://github.com/NihadF7/UNICORN-2020-LabVIEW) - Repository containing the LabVIEW implementations for the National Instruments RoboRIO board.

+* [2019th iteration](https://github.com/ProjectMDH/UNICORN-2019) - The code from the previous iteration of the project, which all code in this repository is based on.

+All software is based on ROS Kinetic, and has not been tested for later versions.

 * [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) - ROS Kinetic installation instructions for Ubuntu 16.04.

 * [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) - Guide for setting up your ROS workspace.

 ## Getting Started